Find Affordable College Courses

 Bridgewater, MA

-Bridgewater State University came in at #10 in this year’s edition of the Best Value Anthropology Bachelor’s Degree Schools in the New England Region ranking.
-Located in the large suburb of Bridgewater, Bridgewater State is a public college with a moderately-sized student population.
+Bridgewater State University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree anthropology programs.
+Located in the suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Bridgewater State are $16,872 per year.
 Anthropology majors at Bridgewater State take out an average of $29,163 in student loans while working on their Bachelor's Degree.